 On the one hand, making one payment and never having to worry again about paying for my VPN service would be great.
 With the VPN Unlimited Lifetime plans, you basically pay for six years of service and get an unlimited number of years.

 On the other hand, six years is a long time in the tech world.
 Even if VPN Unlimited is the perfect service for you today, will it still be the perfect service for you six+ years from now?
 Will the company even still be in business six years from now?
 According to this article from Time, the average lifespan of a company is only ten years.

 For me, the idea of paying for six years of service now, in an industry that changes as fast as the VPN market just doesn’t make sense.
 But if you see things differently, one of the VPN Unlimited Lifetime plans could result in an incredibly inexpensive VPN service over time.

 While we have not had to use it, VPN Unlimited’s support gets good ratings from users.
 The company does not provide chat support like some of its competitors, but it does provide fast turn-around of emailed support requests.
 Beyond this, it provides a basic FAQ page as well as a collection of manuals for installing and using VPN Unlimited.

-While KeepSolid VPN Unlimited is definitely not a bad product and has some nice innovative features, it is outclassed by the best of the competition.
+While KeepSolid VPN Unlimited is definitely not a bad product and has some nice innovative features, there are many better options and we don’t recommend it.